Macro206/qubit-routing-with-rl/README.md

 # Qubit Routing with Reinforcement Learning (RL)

 This repository contains code for a qubit routing procedure that makes use of RL.
 Originally developed by Matteo G. Pozzi as part of a Master's Thesis for the University of Cambridge Computer Laboratory.
-A paper on the subject is currently in the process of being published.
+A paper on the subject is available here: https://arxiv.org/abs/2007.15957.

 ## Intro to Qubit Routing